BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 ### Hash

 Hash index is quite useful when we look to support only equality operations.
-Underneath the hood, as the name suggests, it uses a <a href="https://en.wikipedia.org/wiki/Hash_table" target="_blank">hash map/table</a>.
+Underneath the hood, as the name suggests, it uses a <a href="https://en.wikipedia.org/wiki/Hash_table">hash map/table</a>.
 With good implementation, in theory, hash map search complexity is *O(1)*.
 Sometimes, a hash map needs to be rebalanced, so in practice it is *O(1) + C* (some amortized constant).
 But still, for equality only operations it is the fastest option.
-Hence also there are key-value only databases/stores, like Redis or <a href="https://etcd.io" target="_blank">Etcd</a>, which are using this data structure.
+Hence also there are key-value only databases/stores, like Redis or <a href="https://etcd.io">Etcd</a>, which are using this data structure.

 ### GIN

-GIN stands for <a href="https://www.postgresql.org/docs/current/gin-intro.html" target="_blank">Generalized Inverted Index</a>.
+GIN stands for <a href="https://www.postgresql.org/docs/current/gin-intro.html">Generalized Inverted Index</a>.
 Why inverted?
 It comes from the full-text search terminology.
 There, we work on documents and a *Forward Index* is something like:
 ```
 Documents:
 document1: "Let's say something special"